-The United States net operating loss carry forwards expire as noted below.
+The United States net operating loss carry forwards expire as noted in the table below.
 The remaining deductible temporary differences may be carried forward indefinitely.
-Future tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the Company can utilize the benefits therefrom.
+Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the group can utilize the benefits there from.

 The Company's United States net operating losses expire as follows: